 Slip-and-fall cases result in a significant number of injuries each year.
 Although the term “slip” is used, the phrase “slip and fall” pertains to any case in which a person falls on another’s property, whether or not he or she actually slips.
 Thus, a common slip-and-fall case occurs when a person trips over an uneven floor or a step because of poor lighting.
 A true “slip” is likely to occur because of a wet or slick floor.

-The most common injuries in a slip-and-fall case are head trauma, broken or sprained ankles, and broken or sprained arms, wrists or hands.
+The most common injuries in slip-and-fall cases are head trauma, and broken or sprained ankles, arms, wrists or hands.

-Of these, head trauma is the most severe, and any head injury should be examined by a doctor immediately.
+Head trauma is the most severe of these, and any head injury should be examined by a medical provider immediately.
 Not doing so could have dire consequences for the injured individual, especially in the case of a closed-head wound, in which little or no outer physical evidence of trauma exists.
-A doctor most likely will recommend a diagnostic imaging test such as an MRI or CT scan.
+A medical provider will most likely recommend a diagnostic imaging test such as an MRI or CT scan.
 The biggest concern with a closed-head wound is pressure building inside the skull, which can be fatal if not alleviated.
 Lessening the pressure usually requires surgery.

 Symptoms of head trauma vary.
 Symptoms of mild head injuries include a brief loss of consciousness, headaches, blurred vision, nausea and vomiting.
 Symptoms of more serious head injuries include a prolonged loss of consciousness, nausea, vomiting, slurred speech and seizures.
 Because of the severity of such an injury, these symptoms could become permanent.